Vice President and Editor-in-Chief, Andscape

-Raina Kelley is Vice President and Editor-in-Chief of The Undefeated, ESPN’s multimedia content initiative exploring the intersections of sports, race and culture.
-She is responsible for the editorial direction, policies, oversight and strategy for projects undertaken by The Undefeated.
+Raina Kelley is Vice President and Editor-in-Chief of Andscape, a Black media platform dedicated to creating, highlighting, and uplifting the diverse stories of Black identity.
+She is responsible for the editorial direction, policies, oversight and strategy for projects undertaken by Andscape, a reimagination, expansion and diversification of The Undefeated’s former platform.
 Kelley assumed this role in May 2021, after serving as The Undefeated’s managing editor for five years.
 She succeeded Kevin Merida, who launched the project in May 2016.

 As managing editor, Kelley was instrumental in The Undefeated’s growth and helped steer its content expansion across The Walt Disney Company units, including the “Music For The Movement” series, a collaboration with Disney Music Group’s Hollywood Records, The Undefeated Presents: Hamilton In-Depth with Kelley Carter on Disney+, and other partnerships.
 She leads ESPN’s Black History Always, a companywide content initiative powered by The Undefeated that highlights the contributions of African Americans through long- and short-form storytelling across media platforms beyond the traditional 28-day Black history month in February.